 The long and narrow province in the south of Italy extends from the Gargano peninsula in the north to the Salento peninsula in the south.
-In between, fertile land spreads, which is partly flat, partly hilly.
-There is hardly anything that is not grown in Apulia.
-Half of the Italian olive oil is produced here, as well as strong red wines.
+In between, fertile land spreads out, which is partly flat and partly hilly.
+There is hardly anything that is not cultivated in Apulia.
+Half of the Italian olive oil comes from here, as do strong red wines.
 In addition, tobacco, wheat, tropical fruits, almonds and figs are grown on a large scale.
-The cities are unique and unmistakable – especially Bari, a challenge all your senses.
-Peoples from all directions have left their mark: Greeks and Carthaginians, Jews and Arabs, Hohenstaufen and Normans.
+The cities are unique and unmistakable – above all Bari, which challenges all the senses.
+People from all kinds of places have left their mark: Greeks and Carthaginians, Jews and Arabs, Staufers and Normans.

 Fine sands, azure waters

 The beach of Ginosa Marina with its fine sand and turquoise waters has been awarded for several years in a row, with the blue flag, which is the highest award for water quality.
 The dunes in the hinterland are covered with crippled pines for kilometers.
 Nearby, approximately on the border between Puglia and Basilicata is a small lake, the Salinella, which attracts numerous waterfowl.

 The Gravina of Laterza is a gorge over 200 metres deep and twelve kilometres long, similar to the American canyons.
 Below, protected by vertical limestone cliffs, is the oasis of LIPU Gravina di Laterza, home to rare birds and bats.
 Vultures, hawks and a species of crow, which cannot be found anywhere else, nest in the caves in the rocks.
 A hiking trail leads along the gorge, which opens up magnificent views into the depths again and again, and towards the end also views across the Ionian Sea. (there and back: 4.8 kilometers, 2 hours, up and down: 40 meters)